English

 Summary

 VLAN is an important technology in today’s network build and management.
 It keeps network users communicated with each other in different applications but being connected to the same physical network.
-And VLAN technology is still developing at present.

 You might be interested in